 Surgery to implant a telescopic lens

 For selected people with advanced dry macular degeneration in both eyes, one option to improve vision may be surgery to implant a telescopic lens in one eye.
 The telescopic lens, which looks like a tiny plastic tube, is equipped with lenses that magnify your field of vision.
 The telescopic lens implant may improve both distance and close-up vision, but it has a very narrow field of view.
 It can be particularly useful in an urban environment to aid in identifying street signs.

 Even after receiving a diagnosis of dry macular degeneration, you can take steps that may help slow vision loss.

 - Don't smoke.
 If you smoke, ask your doctor for help to quit.

 Choose a healthy diet.
 The antioxidant vitamins in fruits and vegetables contribute to eye health.
-Kale, spinach, broccoli, peas and other vegetables have high levels of antioxidants, including lutein and zeaxanthin, which may benefit people with macular degeneration.
+Kale, spinach, broccoli, squash and other vegetables have high levels of antioxidants, including lutein and zeaxanthin, which may benefit people with macular degeneration.
 Foods containing high levels of zinc may also be of particular value in patients with macular degeneration.
 These include high-protein foods, such as beef, pork and lamb.
 Nonmeat sources include milk, cheese, yogurt, whole-grain cereals and whole-wheat bread.

 Another good choice is healthy unsaturated fats, such as olive oil.
 And research studies have shown that a diet high in omega-3 fatty acids, such as found in salmon, tuna and walnuts, may lower the risk for advanced AMD.
 But the same benefit is not shown from taking omega-3 supplements, such as fish oil pills.